2009/dev-docs/awesome-wm/README.md

 ### Image

-Any theme variables that expect a background image can be assigned the image path or a cairo surface.
+Any theme variables that expect a background image can be assigned the image path, a cairo surface or a function.

 #### Using an image path